datomi79/RAW-burst-image-super-resolution/README.md

 * The code and model files necessary to reproduce their results.
 * A factsheet (both PDF and tex files) describing their method.
 The template for the factsheet is available [here](https://figshare.com/articles/media/RAW_Burst_Image_Super_Resolution_Template_zip/22439071).

-The results, code, and factsheet should be submitted via a google form, which will be made available with the release of test data for Track 2.
+The results, code, and factsheet should be submitted via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScRhAGcZS221TsfaOQVkC5mWA8KFPtftI5o0Wt3vSPaaAeVnw/viewform?usp=sf_link).

 ## Toolkit